partylikeits1983/miden-tutorials/book/src/rust-client/counter_contract_tutorial.md

 ├── 23: 0
 └── 24: 0

-View transaction on MidenScan: https://testnet.midenscan.com/tx/0x8dc90ff6db9fac3672175e15d68721d50765cf96d157540dc17a482101e7fdb8 storage item 0: Ok(RpoDigest([0, 0, 0, 1]))
+View transaction on MidenScan: https://testnet.midenscan.com/tx/0xbce89fa6f63b678022efb8ec7148af470dc45e68031f83bcc8fc8c34cdee0c88 storage item 0: Ok(RpoDigest([0, 0, 0, 1]))
 ```

-The line in the output `Stack state before step 2804` ouputs the stack state when we call "debug.stack" in the `counter.masm` file.
+The line in the output `Stack state before step 2704` ouputs the stack state when we call "debug.stack" in the `counter.masm` file.

+To increment the count of the counter contract all you need is to know the account id of the counter, and the procedure hash of the `increment_count` procedure.
+To increment the count without deploying the counter each time, you can modify the program above to hardcode the account id of the counter and the procedure hash of the `increment_count` prodedure in the masm script.

 ### Running the Example
 To run a full working example navigate to the `rust-client` directory in the [miden-tutorials](https://github.com/0xPolygonMiden/miden-tutorials/) repository and run this command: